astronautlevel2/Anemone3DS/README.md

  * [BernardoGiordano](https://github.com/BernardoGiordano) for making pp2d, and being super responsive to feature requests and just general help.
  * [yellows8](https://github.com/yellows8) for his home menu extdump tool, which was invaluable in debugging.
  * the folks on #dev of Nintendo Homebrew, who helped with unicode shenanigans (especially [Stary2001](https://github.com/Stary2001), [Fenrir](https://github.com/FenrirWolf), and DanielKO).
- * the maintainers for all used libraries, including ctrulib, zlib, citro3d, pp2d and minizip.
+ * the maintainers for all used libraries, including ctrulib, zlib, citro3d, pp2d, quirc and minizip.
  * all the people who helped keep me going and motivated me to work.
 This includes, but is definitely not limited to:

    + The members of the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh)